david4599/BrickBlaster-Patch/README.md

 ## Notes
 - The patches are tested and working on Windows 10 64-bit and Windows 7 32-bit.
 Other modern Windows versions should work as well.
 - The patched game seems to crash inside a Windows 7+ Virtual Machine (VMware) probably due to a conflit with the generic VMware display driver.
-- Compatibility settings (256 colors and 640 x 480 screen resolution options) and VDMSound may be required in certain circumstances, try using them if the game doesn't work well.
+- Compatibility settings (256 colors and 640 x 480 screen resolution options) and VDMSound may be required in certain circumstances (e.g. color problems), try using them if the game doesn't work well.
 - The game was launched in 1999 and can't be found easily without having the original CD-ROM.
 I assume it can be considered as an abandonware today and can be distributed freely so I share it here though an [ISO file](https://www.dropbox.com/s/91b3xgbr1c1e86v/Brick%20Blaster.iso?dl=1).

 #